Sonepur College: History

-This college was started in 1964 with pre-university arts class under Utkal University.
+This college was started in 1964 with a pre-university arts class at Utkal University.
 On 01.05.2020 this institute came under the jurisdiction of Rajendra Narayan University.
 However the students for the academic year 2022 still graduate under Sambalpur University.

 Formally classes were started in the old Judge Court Building of Sonepur state.
-Later it was shifted in to the majestic mansion of ‘MITRODAYA BHAWAN', the guest house of the royal family located on the bank of the river Mahanadi.
+Later it was shifted into the majestic mansion of ‘MITRODAYA BHAWAN', the guest house of the royal family located on the bank of the river Mahanadi.
 This building was donated by the Trust Fund, Sonepur in 1966.

 The institution started (Bachelor of Arts) B.A. classes in 1966, I.Sc (Intermediate in Science) in 1971 and (Bachelor of Science) B.Sc. classes in 1975.
 After getting its full-fledged status in all branches of Arts, Science, and Commerce with all the essential subjects it got Honours affiliation in various Arts (Oriya, History, Political Science, Economics, English, Education, Sanskrit, Mathematics, Philosophy), and Science (Physics, Chemistry, mathematics, Botany and Zoology) subjects.

 Departments

+There are 16 departments in this college.